Emersonl33/Emersonl33/README.md

 - I'm into Science, Physics, Coding and other nerd stuff!

-- I've been developing projects using Java, Kotlin, C# and other funny technologies!
+- I've been developing projects using Java, Kotlin, AWS and other funny technologies!

 - I'm Dedicated to producing high-quality code that meet the needs of users and clients.